 Since Malaysia signed the 2003 Convention, food heritage has emerged as a frontier of cultural study in Malaysia.
 Reflecting the country's multiracial society, previous studies have considered Malaysian food heritage from the perspective of ethnic and national identity.
 For instance, Perry (2017) investigated the transformative role of food as an agent of both unity and division in multicultural and transcultural Malaysia by means of an analysis of contemporary literary works.
-Ramlia et al. (2016) found that a majority of their informants defined food heritage in terms of 'food passed down from one generation to another', 'food related to the cultural background', 'original ingredients with original recipes', '[food] associated with celebration', and 'authentic cooking methods'.
+Adilah et al. (2016) found that a majority of their informants defined food heritage in terms of "food passed down from one generation to another," "food related to the cultural background," "original ingredients with original recipes," "[food] associated with celebration" and "authentic cooking methods."
 Their study was a first attempt to investigate Malaysian traditional foods mainly from the perspective of consumers.
 Building on their work, we now shed light on the suppliers of traditional food.

 In addition to this focus on identity-seeking practices, the growth of gastronomy tourism has encouraged the study of food heritage.
-In connection with the rapid growth of this sector, Nistrenau, Nicodim, and Diaconescu (2018, 712) noted that 'people's desire for novelty has led to greater receptivity and openness to tasting and information about other traditional cuisine'.
-Thomé-Ortiz (2017, 106) argued that 'traditional food is produced in rural spaces, which is associated with an idyllic representation of the past, where it is possible to compensate for their lost identity by means of journeys as a tourist.'
+In connection with the rapid growth of this sector, Nistoreanu, Nicodim and Diaconescu (2018, 712) noted that "people's desire for novelty has led to greater receptivity and openness to tasting and information about other traditional cuisine."
+Thomé-Ortiz (2018, 106) argued that traditional food is produced in rural spaces, which is associated with an idyllic representation of the past, where it is possible to compensate for their lost identity by means of journeys as a tourist.
 His remark implies that the dramatic expansion of the urban middle class in South-east Asia will continue to grow the market for gastronomy tourism.
-The Malaysian government has shown a keen interest in this rapidly growing market, with the Malavsian Tourism Promotion Board developing a promotion plan for traditional food and initiating a largescale campaign for promoting Malaysian food as a tourist attraction.
+The Malaysian government has shown a keen interest in this rapidly growing market, with the Malaysian Tourism Promotion Board developing a promotion plan for traditional food and initiating a large-scale campaign for promoting Malaysian food as a tourist attraction.
 In 2009, the Department of Heritage Malaysia released its list of 100 Malaysian Heritage Foods; in 2013, the list was expanded to include 151 foods.
-As Husin (2018a, 2018b) argued, food heritage has come to be regarded as an element of the country's soft power.
+As Hanafi (2018a; 2018b) argued, food heritage has come to be regarded as an element of the country's soft power.
 Despite the potential of Malaysian food heritage, however, academic interest is still at the nascent stage, and our study is among the first attempts to fill this vacuum.

-Drawing from Hobsbawm and Ranger (2012), recent literature has expressed scepticism about notions of 'original' and 'authentic'.
-Matta (2016, 339) took the view that heritage, including traditional food heritage, is 'a historical, cultural and social construction that combines conservation and innovation, stability and dynamism, reproduction and creation'.
-From this vantage point, he scrutinised how stakeholders have tried to reconfigure 'Peruvian food heritage', observing 'a deep disposition of compliance with international and urban market standards', and concluding that 'the only cultural dimensions they identified in local foodways are incompatible with their concept of cultural heritage and are subsequently seen as challenges to overcome' (Matta, 2016, 340-347).
-Similarly, Guan, Gao, and Zhang (2019) described how 'food heritagisation' took place in Yuanjia village, China.
-They found that the village had reinvented modes of producing food materials, cooking methods, and decoration of stalls to align with the 'idealized rurality' of the urban middle class and to satisfy that class's 'gastronostalgia' (Guan, Gao, and Zhang, 2019, 3-11).
-Building on these literatures, this study adopts the position that 'traditional food', or 'food heritage', is in flux.
-The remainder of the paper therefore illustrates the dynamism of etak salai, rather than documenting it statically or admiring it uncritically.
+Drawing from Hobsbawm and Ranger (2012), recent literature has expressed scepticism about notions of "original" and "authentic."
+Matta (2016, 339) took the view that heritage, including traditional food heritage, is "a historical, cultural and social construction that combines conservation and innovation, stability and dynamism, reproduction and creation."
+From this vantage point, he scrutinised how stakeholders have tried to reconfigure "Peruvian food heritage," observing "a deep disposition of compliance with international and urban market standards," and concluding that "the only cultural dimensions they identified in local foodways are incompatible with their concept of cultural heritage and are subsequently seen as challenges to overcome" (Matta 2016, 340-347).
+Similarly, Guan, Gao and Zhang (2019) described how "food heritagisation" took place in Yuanjia village, China.
+They found that the village had reinvented modes of producing food materials, cooking methods and decoration of stalls to align with the "idealised rurality" of the urban middle class and to satisfy that class's "gastronostalgia" (Guan, Gao and Zhang 2019, 3-11).
+Building on these literatures, this study adopts the position that "traditional food," or "food heritage," is in flux.
+The remainder of the article therefore illustrates the dynamism of etak salai, rather than documenting it statically or admiring it uncritically.

-Micro-Entrepreneurs
+Micro-entrepreneurs